jromest/express-graphql-mongodb-server/README.md

 ## 🤝 Contributing

-I'm barely new to this technology stack so your feedback is highly appreciated.
-Feel free to create an issue on the areas that needs improvements.
+I'm new to this technology stack, so your feedback is highly appreciated.
+Feel free to create an issue on the areas that need improvements.
 Thank you!

 ## 📄 License